nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 # Getting Started with Nuclio on Minikube

-Follow this step-by-step guide to set up Nuclio on [Minikube](https://github.com/kubernetes/minikube/), which is a single-node Kubernetes cluster that runs in a virtual machine (VM) on a local computer.
+Follow this step-by-step guide to set up Nuclio on [Minikube](https://github.com/kubernetes/minikube/), which is a tool that lets you run Kubernetes locally.

 #### In this document